Mojo Dialer ReviewsReal Estate Agent InterviewsReal Estate Prospecting Tips

-DIALING FOR TALENT: Recruiter Matt Broyles Prospects For Atlanta’s Best Real Estate Agents
+DIALING FOR TALENT: Matt Broyles Recruits Atlanta's Top Agents

 Business history is filled with products that were invented for one purpose and wind up solving problems in a second unexpected area.
 Listerine mouthwash, for example, was originally envisioned as an antiseptic treatment for cuts and scratches.
 Coca-Cola was meant to treat headaches and anxiety.
 And believe it or not, the colorful children’s modeling clay, Play-Doh, was intended to be a new wallpaper cleaner!